theocjr/social-media-forensics/microblog_authorship_attribution/xai/lime/icassp_2022/README.md

 This page contains supplementary materials of our submitted ICASSP'22 paper (under revision) "_Explainable Artificial Intelligence for Authorship Attribution on Social Media_".

+We present results from experiments running predictions from two models for authorship attribution of small messages described below:

+1. Theophilo et al. 2021 [1]
+2. Rocha et al. 2016 [2]

+[1] Authorship Attribution of Social Media Messages.
+Theophilo, Antonio and Giot, Romain and Rocha, Anderson.
+IEEE Transactions on Computational Social Systems..
+2021.
+IEEE.

+[2] Authorship attribution for social media forensics.
+Rocha, Anderson and Scheirer, Walter J and Forstall, Christopher W and Cavalcante, Thiago and Theophilo, Antonio and Shen, Bingyu and Carvalho, Ariadne RB and Stamatatos, Efstathios.
+IEEE transactions on information forensics and security.
+2016.
+IEEE.

+## Section 4.1.
+Dataset Organization

+We generated predictions for all samples in the validation set and, from these samples, we defined two subsets for which to generate LIME explanations.
+The first (RAND) has 1,000 messages randomly chosen (20 messages from each one of the 50 authors), and the second (T-CONF) is the set of all correct predictions with high confidence ($>$ 0.9), consisting of a subset of 2977 samples.

+## Section 4.2.
+Interpretation Evaluation

+## Section 4.3.
+Redundancy of Perturbed Samples

 ## Section 4.4.
 Coverage of Explanations